silum/astrokat-wiki/Catalogues-to-observation-files.md

 The _minimum required information_ for any observation is a list of observation targets specified as one target per line, using comma separated formatting to provide the relevant target information.
 Per target required information:
 `[name], tags, ra, dec` or `[name], tags, az, el` or `[name], tags, l, b`
-Details discussion of the per target information can be found on the [Observation target specification](https://github.com/rubyvanrooyen/astrokat/wiki/Observation-target-specification) page
+Details discussion of the per target information can be found on the [Observation target specification](https://github.com/ska-sa/astrokat/wiki/Observation-target-specification) page

 The targets can be celestial, horizontal or galactic.
 Specials such as TLE for satellites and near earth objects are not currently available.

 Generally a catalogue is expected as part of the observation request.
-See [docs](https://github.com/rubyvanrooyen/astrokat/tree/master/docs) for an example observation request template
+See [docs](https://github.com/ska-sa/astrokat/tree/master/docs) for an example observation request template

 ## Converting target catalogue to observation configuration file
 If an observation catalogue file is provided, an initial configuration file can easily be generated.
-More extensive information on the observation configuration file can be found on the [Observation configuration file](https://github.com/rubyvanrooyen/astrokat/wiki/Observation-configuration-file) page
+More extensive information on the observation configuration file can be found on the [Observation file](https://github.com/ska-sa/astrokat/wiki/Observation-file) page.

 The `catalogue2obsfile.py` script does simple conversion of existing observation catalogues, CSV format, to configuration files, YAML format.
 ```